sarazmakom/sarazmakom/README.md

 - cycling 🚴‍♀️
 - running 🏃‍♀️
 - swimming 🏊‍♀️
-- surfing 🏄‍♀️ and other forms of riding waves
+- surfing 🏄‍♀️ and other forms of boarding
 - art in all forms 🖼️
 - house plants and plant based eating 🪴
 - nature 🌱